dodoni/dodoni.github.io/Documentation.md

 Moreover the Excel interface of Dodoni.net contains a part that serves as a high-level extension of [Excel-DNA](https://excel-dna.net), i.e. it can be used as building block for individual Excel Add-In's independent of other features of Dodoni.net.

-* Dodoni.net is free for all use, and distributed under a permissive open-source [license](LICENSE) that also allows commercial use.
+* Dodoni.net is free for all use, and distributed under [MIT license](LICENSE) that also allows commercial use.
 * The project [Roadmap](Roadmap) provide an overview of progress made towards releasing a version.

 **[Release notes](ReleaseNotes)**